 We use this blog to share what we’re thinking, what we’re up to and what we’ve discovered.
+A lot of this is work in progress so we’d love to get your input.
 Please comment on our posts.
 If you want us to help you directly then you can either talk to your Jisc Account Manager if you’re a member or call the Jisc contact centre.

-Esther – Having trained as an English teacher, I realised the power of technology to support learning providers when I became an eLearning advisor supporting the ACL and voluntary sectors in Wales.
-Now I focus on teaching, learning and assessment working across the tertiary sectors in the UK.
-My main interests are in digital literacy / capability development, engaging blended learning tools and techniques, and good practice in web conferencing.
+Esther (programme lead, Digital Capability and Skills) – Having trained as an English teacher, I realised the power of technology to support learners when I became an eLearning advisor supporting providers in Wales.
+Now I focus on digital literacy and capability, working across FE and HE in the UK.
+My main interests are in digital skills development, employability, engaging blended learning tools and techniques, coaching and neurodiversity.
 I sometimes share interesting stuff on Twitter.

 Kathryn (digital capability and skills) – I have previously worked as a research assistant, product developer and e-developer/ learning technologist.
 My areas of interest include immersive technology, learning design, content creation and the effective use of digital resources.
 I am also passionate about accessibility and inclusion, using my own experiences as a person with a sensory disability to advocate for accessible and universal design.
 I am currently studying for a Master’s Degree in Digital Technologies, Communication and Education and I’ve recently set up a Twitter, so come and say hello!